Hybrid vs Innerspring Mattress – Which One Is Best?

 CoverThe first thing you’ll see is the mattress cover, usually made out of a breathable cotton material.

-Comfort LayersTo be considered a hybrid mattress, the bed must contain at least 2” of comfort materials.
+Comfort LayersTo be considered a hybrid mattress, the bed must contain comfort materials.
 There’s no specification for what this layer is made out of – it could be latex, gel foam, polyfoam, or even a cotton pillow top.

 Support LayerHybrid mattresses have support coils in the base layer.
 This makes the mattress feel more responsive than all-foam beds, but not quite as bouncy as traditional innerspring mattresses